Looking for an interesting Fall 2025 course to add to your schedule?

 Online and in-person sections offered

-Covers the broad range of topics associated with HR management from the perspective of the HR professional, the manager, and the employee.
-Serves as the base course in the undergrad HRM major and minor.
+Human Resources has a hand in every industry and career.
+This course covers the broad range of topics associated with HR management from the perspective of the HR professional, the manager, and the employee.
+This class is great for ANY major, but it serves as the base course in the undergrad HRM major and minor.
 For students who hope to become managers or team leaders during their careers, covers issues such as staffing, motivating, and developing team members.

 • 37:533:317 Career Management